If You Weigh Over 170 Pounds, Here’s What You Need To Do To Lose Weight

 Decrease Your Dish Size

 Eating less can be as easy as purchasing petite plates.
-Lisa Hayim, registered dietitian and founder of The WellNecessities, claims that a small change like this can effectively decrease your calorie intake.
+Lisa Hayim, MS, RD and founder of The WellNecessities, claims that a small change like this can effectively decrease your calorie intake.
 “When your plate is clear, you can then re-evaluate our hunger levels mindfully before deciding if you need to dive in for seconds,” she says.
 That could be the difference between feeling comfortably full or suffocating in suddenly too-tight jeans.

 Go Out With A Guy